-Genetically modified (GM) food
+Genetically modified (GM) and engineered (GE) food

 We may wonder whether this is an example of humans ‘playing God’.